Costa Favolosa Cruise Review

 Iceskating on board of the Costa Favolosa

-One thing we really like to mention is the fact that the theater on board the Costa Favolosa is comfortable, even for a person with very long legs like Andrea.
+We like to mention that the theater on board the Costa Favolosa is comfortable, even for a person with very long legs like Andrea.
 He was able to stretch them all the way.

 Excursions